Error handling in Go is simple. Sometimes too simple. A fmt.Errorf("pq: no rows in result set")

 func Error(c echo.Context, err error) error {

-var appErr *safeerr.AppErr
+var appErr *safeerr.Error

 if errors.As(err, &appErr) {

-return c.JSON(appErr.Status(), map[string]string{
+return c.JSON(httpStatus(appErr.Code()), map[string]string{

 "error": appErr.Error(),